List of stage names

-This list of stage names lists names used by those in the entertainment industry, alphabetically by their stage name's surname followed by their birth name.
+This list of stage names lists names used by those in the entertainment industry, alphabetically by their stage name's surname (or best approximation) followed by their birth name.
 Individuals who dropped their last name and substituted their middle name as their last name are listed.
-Those with a one-word stage name are listed in a separate article.
+One-word stage names are listed in a separate article.

 In many cases, performers have legally changed their name to their stage name.

 Note: Many cultures have their own naming customs and systems, some rather intricate.
 Minor changes or alterations, including reversing Eastern-style formats, do not in and of themselves qualify as stage names and should not normally be included.
 For example, Björk is not a stage name, it is part of her full Icelandic name, Björk Guðmundsdóttir.
 Her second name is a patronymic instead of a family name, following Icelandic naming conventions.

 People are not listed here if they fall into one or more of the following categories: